StreetStrider/emitter/readme.md

 * Provides disposer.
 * Fully tested & 100% coverage.
 * TypeScript defs.
+* TypeScript defs are fully tested.
 * utility: once.
+* utility: when.
 * Emitter is 500 characters when minified (882 for Multi).

 ## API / Example